reyhanikbar21/ETL-pymongo-deddycorbuzier/README.md

 - Save extracted data in the following formats:
     - DeddyVideo.csv: A CSV file containing video information.
     - DeddyVideo.json: A JSON file containing video information.
+- Upload raw data to a MongoDB server for further analysis and storage.
-- Upload data to a MongoDB server for further analysis and storage.
+- Upload transformed data to a MongoDB server for further analysis and storage.